 To download Visio, click the Download link on the left side of the Office 365 Admin Center, or click the gear icon in the upper right, and choose from the subsequent menus Office 365 settings > Software > Visio.

 Note: It may take a few minutes to provision the Visio license.

-If you are an existing Office 365 Enterprise Subscriber (E3 plan & above), please sign in with an existing account.
+If you are an existing Office 365 Enterprise Subscriber (E3 plan and above), please sign in with an existing account.
 Then, simply click Add or Purchase Visio Pro for Office 365 for your subscription as a trial.

 Installation from Office 365

 Determine which version of Office is installed on your machine by following these steps.